Finally Blocks - Cleaning Up After Exceptions

 When Not to Use Finally

-If your code doesn’t need cleanup, you can skip finally
+If your code doesn’t need cleanup, you can skip finally.
+But be cautious-many

 cleanup, not decision-making.
 Keep it focused and predictable.